BlitterStudio/janus-uae/trunk/janus-uae/docs/Readme.txt

 I am no E-UAE developer (and don't want to become one), I am doing Janus-UAE ;).

-If there are any bugs in the GUI, feel free to report them to gtk-mui"-at-"oliver-brunner.de, remove the part in "" obvioulsy.
-Bug reports for the Picasso96 support are welcome, too, of course.
+If there are any bugs, feel free to report them to gtk-mui"-at-"oliver-brunner.de, remove the part in "" obviously.

-18.02.2009
 o1i